dmeverly/dmeverly.github.io/_completedprojects/Schedule Templater.md

 ---

 # Problem Statement
-The project sponsor described issues with the existing scheduling workflow, which involved manually creating a schedule template and mapping it onto an annual calendar.
-Conflicting employee and business constraints led to excessive meetings and continual revisions.
-I was asked to automate both the creation of the template and its mapping to the calendar.
+Manual schedule creation is time-consuming and error-prone, particularly when managing overlapping employee preferences and business constraints.
+I developed this personal project to automate both the generation of a template and its mapping to a calendar.
+The aim was to reduce the time and coordination burden typically required during scheduling.

 # Theoretical Approach
 Scheduling is a classic constraint satisfaction problem.
 Many algorithms can be applied; however, given the size of the state space, exhaustive search (DFS, BFS) is impractical.
 Even with weekends hardcoded, assigning three shifts per weekday over six weeks produces a search space of 7<sup>90</sup> possible states.